 - b.
 Typically the exam will be administered over two days, with sections 1 and 2 (Assessment and Psychopathology) given on day one, and sections 3-5 (Interventions, Ethics, Diversity) given on day two. - c.
 The usual schedule for the exam is: 9:30 am 12:30 pm and 1:30 4:30 pm. - d.
 Students will use the computers in the Psychological Services Center or within another formal testing center.
 The testing location will be determined by the clinical faculty. - e.
-Students will receive an "identifier letter" that they use on their exam. - f.
+To de-identify student answers, each student will receive a code letter (e.g., A) that they use on their exam instead of their name.
+The written preliminary examination coordinator will maintain the master list connecting students to their code letter. - f.
 A copy of the current APA Ethical Code will be provided to students for the Ethics section.